wurdit/ffmpeg/README.md

 That does the exact same thing as above. `mod` yields the remainder of dividing the frame number (`n`) by 5.
 If the frame number is a multiple of 5, then the remainder is 0, and `not` turns that into 1 so `select` will take that frame.
 Otherwise it drops it since `not` turns all other numbers into 0 making `select` ignore them.
 (Notice the escaped comma since commas are used to separate multiple filters.
 See `-vf` above under "Some handy ffmpeg arguments".)

 You can do other math in `select` to achieve different selections of frames.
+That's not in the scope of the document, though.

 ## Unoptimized GIF of a portion of a video

 If you don't want the whole video, you can use seek (`-ss`) and to (`-to`) to select a range of the video.
-The position of -ss relative to the input is important.
+The position of `-ss` in the command relative to the input is important.
 Read more about it in "Some handy ffmpeg arguments".
-In short, always put it **before** the input.
+In short, always put it **before** the input unless it seems inaccurate.

 `ffmpeg -ss 00:10 -to 00:15 -i video.mp4 five-seconds.gif`